MEET THE

 How It Works

-The Destiny UV-C Pure Air Control SystemTM produces a UV-C light that sterilizes the passing air.
-The UV-C bulbs break down organic matter killing bacteria, mold, and airborne diseases such as COVID, Ebola, Legionnaires and more.
-Enclosed safely in the air handling system, the light turns on as the air passes.
+The Destiny UV-C Pure Air Control SystemTM uses UV-C light to sterilize the passing air.
+Light from our UV-C unit breaks down organic matter rendering bacteria, mold, and airborne diseases inert.
+This process is proven to be effective against COVID, Ebola, Legionnaires and more.
+Because our products are enclosed within the air handling system, they operate safely within your home or office.
 Our unique control system is designed to work with all HVAC systems and make it easy to add to any existing system.

 Benefits of Our UV-C System